-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Dan Zignego, in conformance with the Wisconsin Open Meeting Law. - 2.
+- 1. The meeting was called to order at 10:03 a.m. by Chuck Schwiesow, Committee Co-Chair, in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A sign-in sheet was circulated.
 A quorum was present. - 3.
 The committee reviewed the current roster.
+The roster was incomplete.
+The Employer side should include Charles Schwiesow, Jim Macejkovic, Tony Neimic, Greg Wolf, Pete Braun, and Dean Walsh.
+The Employee side should include Jeff Mehrhoff, Jeff Arnold, Brian Baumgartner, Adam Gifford, and two additional members to be determined.